Honthagr/Projet_DSIA_ESIEE_Paris_Nicolas_Charpentier/README.md

  Github for my project of full stack data application

  This API was made with FastAPI and run on docker with a docker-compose file.
 It's also made of a database postGreSql to store all the information.
+ The Front-end is made of javascript with React.

 ## Subject
 The objectives of this project was to create an API that could be use for a bank.
 We have 3 mains parts on it :